-But if you’ve ever been seriously ill on vacation (Me.
-2004.
-Antigua.
-E. Coli.
-Worst plane ride of my life culminating in me laying in the floor in customs followed by being wheel-chaired through the Charlotte airport), you know that if there was anything you could have done to prevent it ahead of time – or stop it in its tracks – you would have done so.
+If you’ve ever been seriously ill on vacation, you know that if there was anything you could have done to prevent it ahead of time you would have done so.

 With illness prevention as a fact of travel life, the most important thing you can do is plan ahead.